avuyile-cse/DowJonesDashboard/README.md

+## Status
+This Project is a work in progress.
+Expected completion date: Wednesday, 04 March 2026

 # DowJonesDashboard
-Power BI dashboard using Dow Jones Index(2011) data includes data cleaning, renaming and visualizations.
+Power BI dashboard using Dow Jones Index(2011) data; includes data cleaning, renaming and visualizations.